Page images

 The most interesting facts are, the position, the means of protection and conservation, the instruments of motion, and the formation of this exquisite organ; an organ which we would almost venture, though with feelings of reverence and humility, to call the chief of all the material works of God.

 The position of the eye.
-To render it subservient to it must be defended with care, and yet be in a conspicuous situation; it must be prominent, and yet be protected; to have the sensibility required, it must be of a delicate construction; and to command the range of visible objects, it must be elevated as much as may be above the ground; and, if thus delicate and thus exposed, much provision must be made for its defence.
+To render it subservient to its uses, it must be defended with care, and yet be in a conspicuous situation; it must be prominent, and yet be protected; to have the sensibility required, it must be of a delicate construction; and to command the range of visible objects, it must be elevated as much as may be above the ground; and, if thus delicate and thus exposed, much provision must be made for its defence.
 Accordingly we find this to be the case.
 It is placed immediately below the forehead, (the roof of the skull stretching to the upper margin of its window,) and as nearly as possible to the brain; possibly, that not a moment may be lost in the communication between

 the organ and the intellect, the agent and the principal, the part which receives the impression of visible objects and the soul, which, in some mysterious way, is informed by such impressions of what is going on without.
 The rapidity with which the communication is made baffles all calculation.
 In reading, for instance, perhaps every letter of every word is separately conveyed in the form of its image to the eye; at all events every word is thus distinctly communicated; for it is manifest, our whole attention is consecutively turned to every word.
 In reading privately, what a multitude of words are received by the mind in the course of a single minute!
 Such despatch in bringing and carrying is far beyond what could have been anticipated, if we had first been promised an organ of sight with a general understanding of what such an organ could do for us, and then had received the boon.